What is a teaching assistant?

 - Variety – ‘no two days are the same’ may sound like a tired expression, but it is true of a teaching assistant position.
 New challenges can arise at a minute’s notice, so you’re always kept on your toes.

-- Skill-building – teaching assistant roles are broad, with several avenues to pursue as you build your skills, knowledge, and expertise.
+- Skill-building – teaching assistant roles are broad, with several avenues to pursue to build your skills, knowledge, and expertise.

 - Working with young people – if you love interacting with children and young people, a career as a TA is ideal for you.
-You’ll meet new faces every day, and have the opportunity to make a positive contribution to a young person’s future.
+You’ll meet new faces every year and have the opportunity to make a positive contribution to your students’ future.

-- Flexible working hours – as touched on earlier, TA positions aren’t always permanent and full-time.
+- Flexible working hours – TA positions aren’t always permanent and full-time.
 Your hours of work may be flexible, giving you an excellent work-life balance.

 - People and community – if you’re a ‘people person’, a TA position means you’ll be part of a large community of teachers, parents, social workers, safeguarding officers, and fellow TAs, all working towards the same goals.